(612) 808-0252

 Q: What should my fundraising goal be?

 A: Each lifter will be asked to raise a minimum of $250.
 Over the past two years we’ve learned that the community is excited about giving!
 During the first Drop Deadlift Gorgeous, we raised nearly $40,000 more than our original goal.
-Last year, we raised over $100,000.
+Last year, we almost $150,000.
 The thing about fundraising is: you never know if someone’s willing to give unless you ask!

 Q: I don’t have much fundraising experience - help!

-A: Check out our Fundraising Toolkit for resources including a week-by-week “training plan” to build your fundraising muscles, customizable email templates, graphics, and lots of tips contributed by last year’s successful fundraisers.
+A: Check out our Fundraising Toolkit (coming soon) for resources including a week-by-week “training plan” to build your fundraising muscles, customizable email templates, graphics, and lots of tips contributed by last year’s successful fundraisers.

 Q: Will anything else be happening?